 The Standing Committee initially did not reach consensus on the reliability, validity, and usability subcriteria and overall recommendation of endorsement.
 The Committee indicated its strong support of measures that addresses the opioid crisis.
 However, Committee members had concerns about how this particular measure was specified.
-TheyThe Committee was particularly concerned that the measure was too broad, and also aboutresulted in unintended consequences.
+The Committee was particularly concerned that the measure was too broad, and resulted in unintended consequences.
 However, the Committee re-voted on the measure during the post-comment web meeting on April 17, 2018 and the measure is now recommended for endorsement.
 Initial concerns about the specifications and unintended consequences were addressed by the developer.
-Ultimately the Committee recommended the measure for overall suitable for endorsement.